SyedHTanveer/budget-app/feature_list.md

 Provide group component (MetricTileGroup) to auto-balance grid & a11y roles.
 Persist user chosen range in store.
 Add text search (merchant).
+ synthetic spark history until a real history endpoint exists. (this is for balances)